-When I purchased hawk hill back in 2010, this poor little garden trellis was charged with a huge responsibility of holding up this boisterous and rather unkempt climbing rose.
+When I purchased hawk hill back in 2010, this pitiful little garden trellis was charged with a huge responsibility of holding up this boisterous and rather unkempt climbing rose.
 None of the trellises I looked at garden centers were either big enough or of the style that worked for Hawk Hill’s whimsical and rustic aesthetic.
 Building a great big trellis for this Rose was one of my first outdoor DIY projects at Hawk Hill, I quickly begin to imagine how I could build my own rustic and whimsical trellis that could support this Rose and all its heavy blooms!

-I had a vision of creating a trellis out of raw lumber cut from young trees and lashed together with a natural looking rope.
+I had a vision of creating a trellis out of raw lumber cut from young trees and lashed together with a natural-looking rope.

 With this vision in mind, I hiked around the wooded perimeter of the farm and used tape to mark a dozen or so straight, roughly 2-3 inch circumference, young trees for my landscaper to cut during his next visit.
 Thankfully the hedgerow held many volunteer trees growing straight up towards splotches of sun in the shaded canopy, so finding these long straight trunks without too many offshoots with easy.